-GVA/GVI files can be imported from Still Store into Still Store Loader or to a PC on a network.
+GVA/GVI files can be imported from Still Store into Still Store Loader or to a networked PC.

-- 1. Click on the Import quick button or select Import from the File pull-down menu (refer to Figure 308). - 2.
+- 1. Click on the Import from Still Store quick button or select Import from Still Store from the File pull-down menu (refer to Figure 292). - 2.
 In the Destination field, select the Browse button and select a destination for the image file(s). - 3.
-From the Import dialog box, select the folder to import (this will import any image files with supported formatting in the folder) or open the folder and select a single image file (imports only the selected image), as shown in Figure 318.
+From the Import dialog box, select the folder to import (this will import any image files with supported formatting in the folder) or open the folder and select a single image file (imports only the selected image), as shown in Figure 304.